anacaballero/Markdown/README.md

     print s
 ```
 ## Emoji
 Sometimes you want to :monkey: around a bit and add some :star2: to your :speech_balloon:.
-Well we have a gift for you:

-:zap: You can use emoji anywhere GFM is supported. :v:
+Consult the [Emoji Cheat Sheet](https://www.emojicopy.com) for a list emo